HannaHojaiji/EE-209AS/README.md

 Week 7-8: Implement the key encryption for data communication and physical checks.
 Modify and amplify the security checks between the devices.

 Week 9: Finalize reliability tests.
 Create a report, and integrate a website.
 Take demos.

+## Developed application and sensor set
+The watch has a friendly interface for a circular keypad that matched the face of the watch The velocity analysis, accelerometer and gyro data were collected from the wearables.
+The PPG data was associated with pairing state of the watch and the phone app.
+The earable provide the text to speech conversion for the random pins generated on the application.
+The phone acts like a hub to collect and analyze the data and configure if one of the pieces is lost.

 ## References
 ###### [1] Zhang, Jiansong, et al. "Proximity-based IoT device authentication."
 IEEE INFOCOM 2017-IEEE Conference on Computer Communications.
 IEEE, 2017.